 As technologies shrink in size and increase in sophistication, data is quickly entering nearly all aspects of our lives.
 The Internet of Things (IoT) will increasingly permeate our lives and the items we use.
 And these have the potential to personalize and optimize our health and happiness based on the unique data and feedback it could provide.

-The quantified self movement was, and still is, driven largely by early adopters in the space.
+The quantified self movement was, and still is, driven largely by early adopters who see the potential of personal wellness tracking.

 Where self data collection might seem odd to some, they see the potential before anyone else.
 Even though, in the end, we’ll all likely be using this data collected ubiquitously, every day.